 Although our first encounter with fictional characters usually happens amidst the pages of a book, or a movie, these characters rarely remain within the confines of their respective medium: They are much more likely to escape the medium, and accompany their fans on their daily strolls to a next-door café.

 All in all, fictional characters, as peculiar homunculi dwelling within their readers’ mind, can leave a long-lasting mark on their fans’ life and become an inevitable part of their daily routine.
-The Harry Potter fandom has well exemplified how the boundaries between fiction and reality can easily become blurred, throughout the last decade.
+Throughout the last decades, the Harry Potter fandom has exemplified how easy the boundaries between fiction and reality can become blurred.

 1. Alderson-Day, Ben, Marco Bernini and Charles Fernyhough.
 “Uncharted features and dynamics of reading: Voices, characters, and crossing of experiences.”
 Consciousness and Cognition 49 (2017): 98-109.